 Socially Distant BioBlitz

-Because of COVID-19, we are continuing to encourage participants to take part in a socially distant BioBlitz and visit public sites that have been affected by the 2020 SCU Lightning Complex fires anytime during the two-week period between Saturday, April 16th to Saturday, April 30th.
-Visit the ‘Burn Sites’ section for ideas on locations to visit.
-No sign up is needed for the two-week event!
+Because of COVID-19, we encouraged participants to take part in a socially distant BioBlitz and visit public sites that have been affected by the 2020 SCU Lightning Complex fires anytime during a two-week period.

-We are asking participants to please naturalize from the road or sites with open public access and to not trespass on private property.
+We asked participants to please naturalize from the road or sites with open public access and to not trespass on private property.
 Burn sites are also incredibly sensitive.
-Please follow Leave No Trace principles by staying on the trail and not collecting any organic materials.
+We strongly encourage participants to follow Leave No Trace principles by staying on the trail and not collecting any organic materials.

-We have a few goals for this BioBlitz:
+We have a few goals for the BioBlitz:

 - To monitor how the series of SCU fires has affected the biodiversity in different habitats by noting what kinds of things grow or visit the burned sites.
 We take note of plants, animals, fungi, and many other living things.

 - To explore more of the Diablo Range.
 There is currently very little known about the Diablo Range, and the SCU Lightning Complex fires, along with this BioBlitz, give us a great opportunity to visit more sites in the range.